dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     .. _dcmPurgeStoragePollingInterval:

     dcmPurgeStoragePollingInterval_"
-    "Purge Storage Fetch Size",integer,"Maximal number of objects to delete in one task; 100 if absent","
+    "Purge Storage Fetch Size",integer,"Maximal number of objects to delete in one task.","
     .. _dcmPurgeStorageFetchSize:

     dcmPurgeStorageFetchSize_"
-    "Delete Study Batch Size",integer,"number of studies to delete from the Storage System, if the usable space fall below configured Usable Space, before checking the usable space again; 10 if absent","
+    "Delete Study Batch Size",integer,"number of studies to delete from the Storage System, if the usable space fall below configured Usable Space, before checking the usable space again.","
     .. _dcmDeleteStudyBatchSize:

     dcmDeleteStudyBatchSize_"
-    "Delete Patient On Delete Last Study",boolean,"Specifies if a Patient shall be deleted on deletion of its last study; disabled if absent.","
+    "Delete Patient On Delete Last Study",boolean,"Specifies if a Patient shall be deleted on deletion of its last study.","
     .. _dcmDeletePatientOnDeleteLastStudy:

     dcmDeletePatientOnDeleteLastStudy_"